free of gluten. intolerant of average.

 Creamy spinach dip was one of my favorite appetizers when I wasn’t dairy-free.
 I loved the spinach flavor combined with the creaminess of the mayo-based sauce.
-But, spinach dip typically includes not only mayo but also sour cream and or cheese, which of course, are off-limits for me now.
-I did not want to live my life without spinach dip so I set out to make my own dairy-free version.
+But spinach dip typically includes not only mayo but also sour cream and/or cheese, which, of course, are off-limits for me now.
+I did not want to live my life without spinach dip, so I set out to make my own dairy-free version.

 Gluten-Free Victoria Wolf

-Gluten-Free, Dairy-Free Luscious and Creamy Spinach Dip
+Gluten-Free Creamy Spinach Dip

 Victoria